-Variable Description Default <community_index></community_index> Enter the index number of a community to which the FortiWeb appliance belongs.
+Variable Description Default Description <community_index></community_index> Enter the index number of a community to which the FortiWeb appliance belongs.
 The valid range is 1-9,999,999,999,999,999.
 No default. status {enable disable} Enable to activate the community.
 This setting takes effect only if the SNMP agent is enabled.
-For details, see system snmp sysinfo on page 309. disable name " <community_str>"</community_str> Enter the name of the SNMP community to which the FortiWeb appliance and at least one SNMP manager belongs.
+For details, see system snmp sysinfo on page 323. disable name " <community_str>"</community_str> Enter the name of the SNMP community to which the FortiWeb appliance and at least one SNMP manager belongs.
 The maximum length is 63 characters.
 The FortiWeb appliance will not respond to SNMP managers whose query packets do not contain a matching community name.
 Similarly, trap packets from the FortiWeb appliance will include community name, and an SNMP manager may not accept the trap if its community name does not match.
-No default. events {cpu-high intf-ip log-full mem-low netlink-down-status netlink-up-status policy-start policy-stop pserver-failed sys-hacluster-status-change sys-ha-member-join sys-hamember-leave sys-modechange waf-amethodattack waf-hidden-fields waf-pvalid-attack waf-signature-detection power-supply-failure} Enter one or more of the following SNMP event names in order to cause the FortiWeb appliance to send traps when those events occur.
+No default. events {cpu-high intf-ip log-full mem-low netlink-down-status netlink-up-status policy-start policy-stop pserver-failed sys-ha-cluster-status-change sys-ha-member-join sys-ha-member-leave sys-mode-change waf-amethod-attack waf-hidden-fields waf-pvalid-attack waf-signature-detection power-supply-failure} Enter one or more of the following SNMP event names in order to cause the FortiWeb appliance to send traps when those events occur.
 Traps will be sent to the SNMP managers in this community.
 Also enable traps. • cpu-high-CPU usage has exceeded 80%. • intf-ip-A network interface's IP address has changed.
-For details, see system interface on page 285. • log-full-Local log disk space usage has exceeded 80%.
+For details, see system interface on page 293. • log-full-Local log disk space usage has exceeded 80%.
 If the space is consumed and a new log message is triggered, the FortiWeb appliance will either drop it or overwrite the oldest log message, depending on your configuration.
-For details, see log disk on page 63. • mem-low-Memory (RAM) usage has exceeded 80%. • netlink-down-status-A network interface has been brought down (disabled).
+For details, see log disk on page 65. • mem-low-Memory (RAM) usage has exceeded 80%. • netlink-down-status-A network interface has been brought down (disabled).
 This could be due to either an administrator changing the network interface's settings, or due to HA executing a failover. • netlink-up-status-A network interface has been brought up (enabled).
-This could be due to either an administrator changing the network interface's settings, or due to HA executing a failover. • policy-start-A policy was enabled.
-For details, see server-policy policy on page 131.
+This could be due to either an administrator changing the network interface's settings, or due to HA executing a failover.
 No default.